-A nominee for director will be elected if the number of votes cast for the election of that nominee at the Annual Meeting exceeds the number of votes cast against that nominee.
+A nominee for director will be elected if the number of votes cast for the election of that nominee at the Annual Meeting, by voting in person or by proxy, exceeds the number of votes cast against that nominee.
 Abstentions and broker or nominee non-votes, and shares represented by proxies reflecting abstentions and broker or nominee non-votes, are not considered votes cast and therefore will not have the effect of a vote against the election of any nominee.